baozzii/tp/docs/UserGuide.md

 * `PHONE` represents the recipient’s **phone number**.<br>
   Restrictions: It should contain only numbers, and be exactly 8 digits in length.

-* `EMAIL` should be of the format local-part@domain. and adhere to the following constraints:
+* `EMAIL` should be of the format **local-part@domain** and adhere to the following constraints:
-1. The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
+  1. The **local-part** should only contain alphanumeric characters and these special characters, excluding the parentheses, **(+_.-)**.
 The local-part may not start or end with any special characters.
-2. This is followed by a '@' and then a domain name.
+  2. This is followed by a **'@'** and then a **domain name**.
 The domain name is made up of domain labels separated by periods.
      The domain name must:
       - end with a domain label at least 2 characters long
       - have each domain label start and end with alphanumeric characters
       - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
-3. .com

 * `ORGAN` represents the **organ** that the recipient needs.<br>
   Restrictions : It should only contain alphabetical characters or spaces, with the first character being an alphabetical.